fheitmueller/cv/index.md

-Development (ICTD)](https://www.ictd.ac/) and a PhD Candidate and Teacher at Leiden University’s Institute for Tax Law and Economics in the [GLOBTAXGOV Project](https://globtaxgov.weblog.leidenuniv.nl/) (since 2018, prospectively until 2023).
+Development (ICTD)](https://www.ictd.ac/) and a PhD Candidate and Teacher at Leiden University’s Institute for Tax Law and Economics in the [GLOBTAXGOV Project](https://globtaxgov.weblog.leidenuniv.nl/) (since 2018, until March 2024).
 My research focuses on policies against corporate tax avoidance, the influence of international norms in the Global South and tax policy for development.
 I work in an interdisciplinary way and I aim at contributing to the state of the art in political science and tax law scholarship.
 My PhD thesis is supervised by [Prof. Dr. Irma